Integrating with Braze is a worth-while process. But you’re smart. you’re here. Clearly you already know that!

-But what you probably don’t know was that you and your engineers/developers are about to go on a journey together that requires technical expertise, strategic planning, and consistent communication that will help you coordinate between the two!
+But what you probably don’t know was that you and your engineers or developers are about to go on a journey together that requires technical expertise, strategic planning, and consistent communication that will help you coordinate between the two!

-Please note that this doesn’t count for email.
-Check that out in the Email Set Up Guide.
+Note that the contents of this article don’t apply for email.
+Check that out in the Email Setup Guide.

 “So what are they doing when they integrate Braze with my app or site?”